Use the Date for Daily Math Review and Math Thinking in Middle and Upper Elementary Classes

 - Other days you might use the date as a warm-up and ask students to show you their solutions.

-However you incorporate this type of math review, it’s a great way to address equivalent expressions and MANY other concepts as a type of spiral review throughout the entire year.
+However you incorporate this type of math review, it’s a great way to provide daily math review.
+You can address equivalent expressions and MANY other concepts as a type of spiral review throughout the entire year.

 Five Benefits of Using the Date for Math Review